 1. Suzuki Shigehide

-The samurai general at the Battle of Ishiyama is deemed to be Suzuki Shigehide.
+The samurai general in the Ishiyama War is deemed to be Suzuki Shigehide.
 In the authenticated biography of Nobunaga known as the Shinchō-kōki and other accounts, he is identified as Suzuki Magoichi.
 With respect to Shigehide, he is also referred to in materials as Saika no Magoichi, but this is believed to be a similar instance of using another name (such as Nobunaga of Owari to refer to Oda Nobunaga) to refer to the same person.
 The name of Saika Magoichi or the Saika clan do not appear in his own writings or as the addressee in letters.
 In exchanges between persons with whom he had a close relationship, including in a memorandum from his comrade, Satake Yoshimasa, and in letters from Nobunaga, Kennyo, and Shimotsuma Rairen, the name Suzuki Magoichi is used.

 2. Suzuki Shigetomo